IPRED

 The training of the Architect has been grounded in the mission, principles, and values of the UIS institutional project, with a competency-based approach and specific program learning outcomes.
 Upon completion of the Architecture program, the graduate will be able to:

-• Evaluate alternatives for the conservation of cultural and heritage assets, based on knowledge and understanding of the theoretical and historical foundations of architecture and the construction methods used in buildings and spaces considered world heritage.
+• Evaluate alternatives for the conservation of cultural and heritage assets, based on knowledge and understanding of the theoretical and historical foundations of architecture and the construction methods used in buildings and spaces considered a world heritage.

 • Graphically represent architectural and urban projects, through physical or digital simulation of their components and the behavior of bioclimatic aspects of their environment, using technological drawing techniques and tools in multiple dimensions.